 We want governments and the general public to understand the importance of the right to an urban life for all and demand this right for the generational Indigenous families of The Block Redfern.

 Another important outcome for the participants, is that the market for these artists expands, making Indigenous Hip-hop a viable commercial product, allowing them and other aspiring artists to make a living from their art.

 How will this documentary achieve its outcomes?

 Through interviews with Hip-hoppers as well as other experts and through visually contextualizing the powerful lyrics of Australian Socially Conscious Hip-hop, a wider audience will gain another opportunity to understand social justice issues adversely affecting Indigenous people, particularly our youth.
 The film features Indigenous and ethnic minority Hip-hop artists' and their music videos, helping to promote Indigenous Hip-hop.
-It will also demonstrate the positive and empowering aspects of Hip-hop based Education (HHBE) through visualising what a Hip-hop workshop looks like as well as through the young participants’ testimonies.

 As part of its distribution campaign, event-based cinema screenings will incorporate Q&A sessions with educationalists, sociologists and criminologists discussing the themes presented in the film.
 These screenings will also hope to incorporate performances from artists featured in the film.